Timeline of the Israeli–Palestinian conflict in 2022: 21 October

-Israeli forces killed a 19-year-old Palestinian during clashes in Jenin.
+According to the Palestinian Health Ministry, Israeli forces killed a 19-year-old Palestinian during clashes in Jenin.
+Israeli forces also arrested the cousin of a deceased Palestinian fighter killed during a raid on 28 September.

 22 October

 Israeli forces killed a 32-year-old Palestinian at a checkpoint southeast of Qalqilya according to Palestinian health officials.
 The military said a vehicle hit a soldier and left the scene, that "The soldiers fired toward the vehicle" and “The soldier did not need medical treatment.
 We are aware of reports regarding a hit.
 The incident is under review.".

-An 23-year-old man Israeli man was stabbed in the back and severely wounded by a 16-year-old Palestinian in the East Jerusalem neighborhood of French Hill.
+A 23-year-old man Israeli man was stabbed in the back and severely wounded by a 16-year-old Palestinian in the East Jerusalem neighborhood of French Hill.
 After a pursuit, the suspect was shot and critically wounded by Israeli security forces after refusing to comply with their demands.
 Israeli police subsequently entered the Shuafat refugee camp to retrieve the suspect's father and brother for interrogation.
 The police alleged that when they entered the camp, rioters assaulted them with stones, irons and firecrackers.
 Three police officers were lightly injured, and a number of vehicles were damaged.